2026 NAIDOC Events in SJ

-Footprints Through Time
+Footprints Through Time - sold out

 Join George Walley from Mandjoogoordap Dreaming and Tracy Jones from Off the Beaten Track WA for a special NAIDOC Week hiking experience through the beautiful landscapes of Serpentine National Park.